 According to a new survey from CareerBuilder, 65 percent of employers say they plan to hire recent college graduates this year, up from 57 percent last year and the highest outlook since 2007.
 One third will offer higher pay than last year, and 1 in 4 will pay $50,000 or more.

-U.S. scheduled passenger airlines employed 386,219 workers in December 2014, 1.4 percent more than in December 2013, the U.S. Department of Transportations Bureau of Transportation Statistics (BTS) reported today.
+U.S. scheduled passenger airlines employed 388,983 workers in February 2015, 1.8 percent more than in February 2014, the U.S. Department of Transportations Bureau of Transportation Statistics (BTS) reported today.

 The U.S. Department of Transportations Bureau of Transportation Statistics (BTS) reported last week that U.S. airlines systemwide (domestic and international) scheduled service load factor a measure of the use of airline capacity was 83.0 percent in January, unchanged from December, seasonally adjusted.

 Passenger satisfaction lifts 2.9 percent for airlines, historically one of the lowest-scoring categories tracked by the American Customer Satisfaction Index (ACSI).
 Airlines reach an ACSI benchmark of 71 on a scale of 0 to 100 for 2015approaching the categorys peak score of 72 in 1994.
 Nevertheless, airlines remain among ACSIs bottom four categories, ahead of only Internet service providers, subscription television and health insurance.